Chart Color Schemes

 The economic profile demonstrates above-average performance, with income metrics exceeding national benchmarks based on AreaSearch comparative assessment

-AreaSearch's latest postcode level ATO data for financial year 2022 shows that Mulgrave has an income just above the national average.
+AreaSearch's latest postcode level ATO data for financial year 2022 shows that income in Mulgrave SA2 is above the national average.
 The median income is $52,100 and the average income stands at $66,919.
 This contrasts with Greater Melbourne's figures of a median income of $54,892 and an average income of $73,761.
 Based on Wage Price Index growth of 12.16% since financial year 2022, current estimates would be approximately $58,435 (median) and $75,056 (average) as of September 2025.
-The 2021 Census indicates that Mulgrave's household income ranks at the 60th percentile ($1,913 weekly), while personal income sits at the 38th percentile.
-Regarding income distribution, the largest segment comprises 32.8% earning $1,500 - 2,999 weekly (6,987 residents), which is similar to the surrounding region where 32.8% fall into this bracket.
-After housing expenses, 84.9% of income remains for other expenses.
+According to the 2021 Census, household income ranks at the 60th percentile ($1,913 weekly), while personal income sits at the 37th percentile.
+The largest segment of income distribution comprises 32.8% earning $1,500 - 2,999 weekly (6,987 residents), mirroring the surrounding region where 32.8% occupy this bracket.
+High housing costs consume 15.1% of income, but strong earnings place disposable income at the 61st percentile.
 The area's SEIFA income ranking places it in the 7th decile.

 Frequently Asked Questions - Income